 Since all of 2010 was lived out on this blog, it's much easier to look back and see what we accomplished here at An Oregon Cottage, what we had hoped to accomplish, and what still needs to be considered as goals for the new year.

-One thing I’ve learned above all else?
+One thing I've learned above all else?
 The writing-it-down part is the easy part.
 Actually completing the goals?
-Harder.*blush*
+That's harder.*blush*

 We had some financial goals of paying off garage debt, saving for a newer used car, and refining our budget that we've had some success with:

--Our oldest used car died, we were given another old car that our son totalled a few months later (really just a fender-bender, but this car couldn’t handle it!), but allowed us to save enough for a used 2001 sedan.
-We’re just excited to have our first car that was made after 2000!
+- Our oldest used car died, we were given another old car that our son totaled a few months later (really just a fender-bender, but this car couldn't handle it!), but allowed us to save enough for a used 2001 sedan.
+We're just excited to have our first car that was made after 2000!

 Sort of related to financial is the area of food:

-I actually accomplished the goals I had for the blog, mainly because they weren’t all that lofty.*smile* But, oh my, do I have plans for the future!
+I actually accomplished the goals I had for the blog, mainly because they weren't all that lofty.*smile* But, oh, do I have plans for the future!

 Here was the shocking part for me looking back at the goals we had for house projects in 2010: